kybl/midnight-commander-skins/README.md

 ![Far Manager skin](screenshots/far-manager.png)

 ### Default Midnight Commander skin
-For the record, this is the default Midnight Commander skin looks like (without menu and hint bars):
+For the record, this is how default Midnight Commander skin looks like (without menu and hint bars):
 ![Midnight Commander skin](screenshots/midnight-commander.png)